Mary Black (Salem witch trials)

-Along with Tituba and Candy, Mary was one of three slaves accused during the hysteria.
+Along with Tituba and Candy, Mary was one of three enslaved people accused during the hysteria.
 All of them survived.

 Arrest

 John Hathorne and Jonathan Corwin ordered Mary Black, along with Sarah Wildes, Sarah and Edward Bishop, William and Deliverance Hobbs, Nehemiah Abbot, Mary Eastey, and Mary English to be arrested on April 21, 1692, on "high suspicion" of witchcraft performed on Ann Putnam, Jr., Mercy Lewis, Mary Walcott, and others, due to a complaint by Thomas Putnam and John Buxton.

 Examination

-Her examination, which was recorded by Samuel Parris, was notable for the fact she was asked to re-pin her neck cloth, which seemingly caused the afflicted girls, including Mary Walcott, Abigail Williams, and Mercy Lewis to be pricked, to the point of drawing blood, according to the transcript.
+Her examination, which was recorded by Samuel Parris, was notable for the fact she was asked to re-pin her neckcloth, which seemingly caused the afflicted girls, including Mary Walcott, Abigail Williams, and Mercy Lewis to be pricked, to the point of drawing blood, according to the transcript.
 Mary maintained her innocence.

 Trial

 Mary was put on trial in January 1693, and no one appeared against her, so she was released.
-In his book, Satan and Salem, Benjamin Ray puts forth the "likely" possibility that Nathaniel Putnam was simply too well respected for anyone to accuse his servant of wrongdoing.
+In his book, Satan and Salem, Benjamin Ray puts forth the "likely" possibility that Nathaniel Putnam was too well respected for anyone to accuse his servant of wrongdoing.
 He did not accuse her himself, and he paid her jailing fees and took her back into his household.
 He further theorizes that her steadfast testimony as to her innocence might have been due to Putnam's coaching.
 Mary's accusers may have been retaliating for Nathaniel having spoken out in defense of Rebecca Nurse.
-Little else could be gained by accusing a slave, as they did not own property.
+Little else could be gained by accusing an enslaved person, as they did not own property.